-If a student simply has any of these objects, or any other similar object in his/her possession, (s)he should not be recorded to have violated the SCC.
+If a student simply has any of the objects below, or any other similar object in his/her possession, (s)he should not be recorded to have violated the SCC.
 If a student uses, or intends to use, any of these objects to inflict bodily harm on someone, the student should be recorded to have violated Section 6-1.